-Both examiners are responsible for ensuring that the examination answers are graded and that lists of grades are submitted to the Office of Student and Academic Affairs by the stipulated deadline.
-The deadlines for announcing grades are regulated by law, and it is very important that the deadlines are met.
+Both examiners are responsible for ensuring that the examination answers are graded and that the grades are registered in the digital exam system by the stipulated deadline.
+The deadline for announcing the ordinary grades is normally three weeks after the examination date.
+This is regulated in the Act relating to Universities and University Colleges.
+It is very important that the deadlines are met.

-5.3 Duty of confidentiality
+5.3 Duty of secrecy

-Examiners who provide the grounds for grades are not entitled to provide information about their own or others' assessments that deviated from the final grade awarded.
-The examiner and the candidate are not entitled to discuss and reassess the grade in connection with discussing the grounds for the grade.
-Candidates who do not accept the grounds for the grade and the awarded grade must file a formal appeal and request that the examination grade be reassessed.
+Examiners who provide the grounds for a grade are not allowed to disclose their own or others' assessments that differed from the final grade.
+The examiner and the candidate are not allowed to discuss and reassess the grade in connection with providing grounds for the grade.
+Candidates who do not accept the grounds for the grade and the awarded grade can file a formal appeal and request that the examination grade be reassessed

-6.2 Assessment of partiality
+6.1 Assessment of impartiality

-A member of the academic staff will be deemed to be disqualified on grounds of partiality if there is a relationship between him/her and the student as described in section 6 of the Public Administration Act:
+A member of the academic staff will be deemed to be disqualified on grounds of partiality if there is a relationship between him/her and the student as described in Section 6 of the Public Administration Act:

-A public official shall be disqualified from preparing the basis for a decision or from making any decision in an administrative case
+'A public official shall be disqualified from preparing the basis for a decision or from making any decision in an administrative case

 if he himself is a party to the case;

 if he is related by blood or by marriage to a party in direct line of ascent or descent, or collaterally as close as a sibling;

 if he is or has been married or is engaged to a party, or is the foster parent or foster child of a party:

 He is similarly disqualified if there are any other special circumstances which are apt to impair confidence in his impartiality; due regard shall inter alia be paid to whether the decision in the case may entail any special advantage, loss or inconvenience for him personally or for anyone with whom he has a close personal association.

-The official shall himself decide whether he is disqualified.
-He shall submit the question to his immediate superior for decision if a party so requests and this may be done without undue loss of time, or if the official himself otherwise finds reasons to do so (...)
+'The official shall himself decide whether he is disqualified.
+He shall submit the question to his immediate superior for decision if a party so requests and this may be done without undue loss of time, or if the official himself otherwise finds reasons to do so (...) (…)’

 7. PROCEDURES IN THE EVENT OF SUSPECTED CHEATING/ATTEMPTED CHEATING

-If, during the grading of examination answers, the examiners begin to suspect cheating/attempted cheating, they must immediately notify the Office of Student and Academic Affairs about the matter.
+If, during the grading of examination answers, the examiners suspect cheating/attempted cheating, they must immediately notify the Section for Exams about the matter.

-Based on the examiners' description of findings in the examination answers, the Office of Student and Academic Affairs will assess whether there are grounds for accusing the student of cheating.
-In such case, the Office of Student and Academic Affairs will inform the student(s), prepare the case and send it to NHH's Appeals Board for consideration.
+Based on the examiners' description of their findings in the examination answers, the Office of Student and Academic Affairs will assess whether there are grounds for accusing the student of cheating.
+In such case, the Office of Student and Academic Affairs will inform the student(s), prepare the case and send it to NHH's Appeals Committee for consideration.